Trail of Lightning: Background

+2019 that many Native American fictional characters are portrayed as stuck in the past, and she wanted to use her novel to show Native characters as "alive and thriving".
+Roanhorse has said that she is of Ohkay Owingeh Pueblo descent through her mother's family, and African American on her father's side.
+When she began publishing and doing speaking engagements, others pointed out that she is not an enrolled member of any tribal community.
+Leaders of the Ohkay Owingeh community have stated that Roanhorse is not enrolled there and has no connection to their community.

 Reception and awards

-Trail of Lightning received mostly positive critical reviews.
+Trail of Lightning received mostly positive reviews from non-Native critics.
 The Verge called it a "much-needed perspective to the larger canon of fantasy fiction", praising it for its portrayal of Native American characters.
 Critics also praised Trail of Lightning for its fast-paced action and complex characters.
 Locus called the novel "immensely readable and very enjoyable" and praised it for its worldbuilding; it also criticized the novel for shallow dialogue and a disjointed plot structure.

-The Diné Writers' Collective criticized the novel as cultural appropriation, stating that someone not of Diné ancestry "does not have the authority or experience to write about our people and culture".
-They feel that important Navajo spiritual beliefs were portrayed inaccurately.
-They also criticized the way in which some book reviewers have conflated different tribes of Native Americans into one identity.
+The Diné Writers' Collective criticized the novel as cultural appropriation, stating that someone who is not a recognized member of the Diné tribal community "does not have the authority or experience to write about our people and culture".
+They feel that important Navajo spiritual beliefs were portrayed inaccurately and offensively.
+They also criticized the way in which some book reviewers, based on the author's writings, have conflated different tribes of Native Americans into one identity.
+Dr. Matthew Martinez, former Lieutenant Governor of Ohkay Owingeh (the tribal community the author claims descent from, but who do not claim her), said, "by not engaging in any form of cultural and community acknowledgement, Roanhorse has failed to establish any legitimate claim to call herself Ohkay Owingeh."
+He eventually concluded, "It is unethical for Roanhorse to be claiming Ohkay Owingeh and using this identity to publish Native stories."